mgoddard/medical-data-demo/README.md

 ## Overview

 * Patient sees a medical provider
-* Medical provider collects information/data from the patient
+* Medical provider enters patient biometric data into clinical app
-* Patient data is loaded to CockroachDB
+* CockroachDB is the OLTP database for the clinical app
-* Data gets published to a Kafka topic
+* A CockroachDB changefeed (CDC) is configured to publish to a Kafka topic
-* Cloudera consumes from the Kafka topic and
+* Cloudera consumes from the Kafka topic and then
   - predicts if the patient is at high risk for heart failure
-  - and creates a visualization of the data
+  - creates a visualization of the data

+## Deploying and running the demo

+* The [./k8s/deploy_k8s.sh](./k8s/deploy_k8s.sh) script can be used to roll this out, or as a guide.
+* Note that CockroachDB changefeeds require an enterprise license.

 ## Data